tohidhanfi20/Task-Manager/README.md

 ## Introduction

-Task Master Pro is a task management application built using Java.
+Task-Manager is a task management application built using Java.
 It provides a robust set of features to help users create, manage, and track tasks.
 This project aims to demonstrate best practices in Java development, including project structure, coding standards, and documentation.

 ## Features